aiblocks/aiblocks-core/docs/software/commands.md

   such as `base64`).
 The private signing key is read from standard input, unless <FILE-NAME> is "/dev/stdin" in which case the transaction envelope is read from standard input and the signing key is read from `/dev/tty`.
-In either event, if the signing key appears to be coming from a terminal, stellar-core disables echo.
-Note that if you do not have a STELLAR_NETWORK_ID environment variable, then before this argument you must specify the --netid option.
-For example, the production stellar network is "`Public Global Stellar Network ;
+In either event, if the signing key appears to be coming from a terminal, aiblocks-core disables echo.
+Note that if you do not have a AIBLOCKS_NETWORK_ID environment variable, then before this argument you must specify the --netid option.
+For example, the production aiblocks network is "`Public Global AiBlocks Network ;
   September 2015`" while the test network is "`Test SDF Network ; September 2015`".<br>
   Option --base64 alters the behavior to work on base64-encoded XDR rather than raw XDR.
 * **test**: Run all the unit tests.
-  * Suboptions specific to stellar-core:
+  * Suboptions specific to aiblocks-core:
       * `--all-versions` : run with all possible protocol versions
       * `--version <N>` : run tests for protocol version N, can be specified multiple times (default latest)